 “I got to a point where I said to myself, ‘Let it be in the past, just for your own mental health,'” he said.

 Handed 7,002 Bitcoins back in 2011 while living in Switzerland after creating an informative animated video about the cryptocurrency.
 Apparently not informative enough, because just that same year, Stefan managed to lose the digital keys to his bitcoin wallet.
 Watching on as prices rise and fall, not even bitcoin themselves can unlock the safe.

 But if you think US$245 million is a lot, just wait to hear how much bitcoin has either gone missing or locked away due to more password-forgetting individuals like this guy.
 As reported by the Times, of the existing 18.5 million Bitcoin, around 20 per cent — currently worth around $140 billion — appear to be contained inside lost or otherwise stranded wallets, according to the cryptocurrency data firm Chainalysis.
 To give that a little bit of perspective, on Friday 8 January, the entire global cryptocurrency market – not just bitcoin – was worth US$1.07 trillion.

-If you’re thinking of getting into the volatile cryptocurrency market in Australia, check out our little rundown of how to do it right here.
+If you’re thinking of getting into the volatile cryptocurrency market in Australia, How To Buy Cryptocurrency and Bitcoin in Australia.
 As always, we have to tell you, the advice Man of Many provides is “general” and is not a “substitute for financial advice.”
 Proceed with caution, and remember those passwords, gents!